Go Ahead: Diversify Your Analytic Measurements

 3. Take Advantage of Social Media

 If you’re not tracking your audience’s interaction with your social media accounts, you’re behind the analytic curve.
-Basic analytics can help you determine how much traffic comes to your website through your social platforms.
+Basic Analytics Measurements can help you determine how much traffic comes to your website through your social platforms.

 When you include social media in your ROI models, you can determine if, and how, you need to increase brand interaction online.
 You can also gauge the success of social media engagement in previous marketing campaigns.